LaurieWired/MatrixMultiplicationOptimization/README.md

 # Matrix Multiplication Optimization

-This repository demonstrates various matrix multiplication algorithms, their ranks, and performance characteristics.
+This repository demonstrates algorithms for matrix multiplication to optimize both performance and rank.

 ## Overview